-workerBe Oasis is a not-for-profit that I co-founded with Erin Leigh Todd, who used to run a social enterprise called workerBe.
-We are around 25 people now, establishing edible Oases on underused land in Wellington.
-The first site is 1500m2 of flat council-owned land at 8 Hospital road in Newtown, between the hospital and governor general’s, that we have an occupational licence for.
-With the help of keen volunteers, we have now established around 400m2 of bio-intensive beds there, plus fruit trees and other perennials
+Kaicycle Incorporated Society (previously called workerBe Oasis) is a not-for-profit that I co-founded with Erin Leigh Todd in 2015.
+We are around 25 people now, establishing edible oases on underused land in Wellington.
+The first site is 1500m2 council-owned land at Hospital road in Newtown, between the hospital and governor general’s house, that we have an occupational licence for.
+With the help of keen volunteers, we have now established around 400m2 of bio-intensive beds there, plus fruit trees and other perennials around the perimeter.

-The aim of this society is to provide education for its members, pleasant and educational edible spaces for anyone to enjoy and food for charities working with people in need of it.
-The first two seasons, Kaibosh came to pick up 50% of the produce every ween and distributed to charities.
-The public enjoyment of this oasis is already obvious, as more and more people come there to enjoy their lunch and walk among the vegetables.
+Another important goal is to create pleasant and educational edible spaces for anyone to enjoy and food for charities working with people in need of it.
+Kaibosh has been picking up part of the production since day one and we continue to have a great relationship.
+The public enjoyment of this oasis is already obvious, as more and more people come there for a lunch break and walk among the vegetables.

-You can come along to a casual volunteer session, Sundays 11am-1pm, or for a guided visit of the urban farm on the first Thursday of the month at 6pm.
+You can come along to a casual volunteer session, Sundays 11am-1pm.